JYYMALL/PLNet/README.md

-# Power line segmentation by Multi-Level Attention from Hough domain
+# Power line segmentation by Multi-level attention from Hough domain

 ### Inference code
 Code for reproducing results in the paper __Power line segmentation by Multi-Level Attention from Hough domain__.